-Coping with shattering crises
+Coping with Shattering Crises

 The question is logically asked, “How could a crisis, trial, or major setback in life be beneficial?”
-The answer might be referred to the “Humpty Dumpty Syndrome.”
+The answer might be referred to as the “Humpty Dumpty Syndrome.”

 As children, we recall repeating the Humpty Dumpty nursery rhyme many times: